Dhananjay Mahato

-Dhananjay Mahato (8 August 1919 – 2 January 2014) was a freedom fighter and social activist who turned politician and later chairman of Adityapur Industrial Area Development Authority (A.I.A.D.A), Jamshedpur.
-He was elected as M.L.A. from Ichagarh constituency and Member of Bihar Legislative Council.
-He was a member of All India Congress Committee (AICC).
+Dhananjay Mahato (8 August 1919 – 2 January 2014) was a freedom fighter and social activist who turned politician and later chairman of Adityapur Industrial Area Development Authority, Jamshedpur.
+He was elected as Member of the Legislative Assembly from Ichagarh constituency and Member of Bihar Legislative Council.
+He was a member of All India Congress Committee.

 Early life

-Dhananjay Mahato was born on 8 August 1919 in a Kudumi Mahato family to Kshetra Mohan Mahato and Ratuli Devi in Gunda, a small village located in the Singhbhum District of Jharkhand (erstwhile Bihar, British India).
+Dhananjay Mahato was born on 8 August 1919 in a Kudmi Mahato family to Kshetra Mohan Mahato and Ratuli Devi in Gunda, a small village located in the Singhbhum District of Jharkhand (erstwhile Bihar, British India).
 Since childhood he was sagacious towards education.
 He completed his primary education in the village school and later for higher education he attended Lakhanpur High School in Purulia District of West Bengal.
 Soft-Spoken Dhananjay was gentle amongst the schoolmates and his fellow countrymen but at the same time he was a strong protester of the British Raj.